GoogleCloudPlatform/click-to-deploy/k8s/flink-operator/README.md

 #### Configure the service account

-The operator needs a service account in the target namespace with cluster wide permissions to manipulate Kubernetes resources.
+For the operator to be able to manipulate Kubernetes resources, there must be a service account in the target namespace with cluster-wide permissions to manipulate Kubernetes resources.

-Provision a service account and export its via an environment variable as follows:
+To provision a service account and export it via an environment variable, run the following command:

 ```shell
 export SERVICE_ACCOUNT="${APP_INSTANCE_NAME}-sa"
 export CRD_SERVICE_ACCOUNT="${APP_INSTANCE_NAME}-crd-creator-job"
 ```

-Expand the manifest to create Service Accounts:
+To create service accounts, expand the manifest:

 ```shell
 cat resources/service-accounts.yaml \